ZcashFoundation/frost/book/src/zcash/server.md

-# FROST Server
+# ZF FROST Server (frostd)

 One challenge for using FROST is allowing participants to communicate securely with one another.
 Devices are usually behind firewalls and NATs, which make direct connections hard.

-To mitigate this issue and to make it easier to use FROST, the FROST Server was created.
+To mitigate this issue and to make it easier to use FROST, the ZF FROST Server (frostd) was created.
 It is a JSON-HTTP server with a small API to allow participants to create signing sessions and to communicate with one another.

 It works like this: